LattePandaTeam/Docs/content/alpha_edition/ide.md

 <center>![](/assets/images/Visual_Studio_Logo.jpg)</center>

 **Microsoft Visual Studio** is an integrated development environment (IDE) from Microsoft.
-It is used to develop computer programs, as well as web sites, web apps, web services, and mobile apps.
+It is used to develop computer programs, as well as websites, web apps, web services, and mobile apps.
 Visual Studio uses Microsoft software development platforms such as Windows API, Windows Forms, Windows Presentation Foundation, etc.

  <a href="https://www.visualstudio.com/" target="_blank">Download the Visual Studio here.</a>